-Photo 28: Adjustment using the ladder chain
+Photo 23: Adjustment using the ladder chain

-- 4. Close the shutter and allow the calibrated reference cell to cool down for approximately five minutes. - 5.
-Open the shutter and turn one of the knurled knobs (X-Y adjust) to read maximum intensity on the calibrated reference cell.
+- 4. Close the shutter and allow the UV detector to cool down for approximately five minutes. - 5.
+Open the shutter and turn one of the knurled knobs (X-Y adjust) to read the maximum intensity on the UV detector.
 Knob adjustments fine tune the lamp position, so DO NOT turn knobs more than 2 rotations in either direction.

-Photo 29: Adjustment using the X-Y knobs
+Photo 24: Adjustment using the X-Y knobs

-- 6. Adjust the second knurled knob for maximum intensity; to maintain the lamp position in the desired range, DO NOT turn the knob more than 2 rotations in either direction. - 7.
-Close the shutter, allow the calibrated reference cell to cool, and repeat the three adjustments to verify the settings.
-At this point to read the maximum intensity on the calibrated reference cell, one should adjust or make only minor changes to the ladder chain and knurled knobs. - 8.
+6. Adjust the second knurled knob for maximum intensity; to maintain lamp position in desired range, DO NOT turn the knob more than 2 rotations in either direction.

+- 7. Close the shutter, allow the UV detector to cool, and repeat the three adjustments to verify the settings.
+At this point, to read maximum intensity on the UV detector, one should adjust or make only minor changes to ladder chain and knurled knobs. - 8.
 Following the procedure stated above typically yields better uniformity, but not necessarily all the time.
-An operator may use their own procedures and insight to get best possible uniformity by adjusting the ladder chain and X-Y knobs.
-To be certain about % non-uniformity, the user should manually measure uniformity by using uniformity measurement tools or similar devices. - 9.
-After achieving desired uniformity, close the shutter and replace the access panel.
+An operator may use their own procedures and insight to achieve the best possible uniformity by adjusting the ladder chain and X-Y knobs.
+To be certain about % non-uniformity, the user should manually measure uniformity over a 3x3 grid of the entire illumination area using uniformity measurement tools or similar devices. - 9.
+Close the shutter and replace the access panel.